povilaskarvelis/DataViz/README.md

 - Exports many handles for further customization
 - Fairly neat

-The examples below illustrate most of the functinality and options (see daboxplot_demo.m for the code).
+The examples below illustrate most of the functionality and options (see daboxplot_demo.m for the code).

 ![](daboxplot/daboxplot_examples.png)